By Stephanie Younger •

-As a Black female youth activist, I’m more susceptible to racism within spaces intended to create a socially and politically just community.
-Black women and girls are often viewed as disrespectful for defending our communities even though we are the most disrespected, unprotected and neglected people in America.
+As a Black girl, I’m more susceptible to racism within spaces that claim that they intend to create a socially and politically just community.
+Black women and girls are often viewed as “disrespectful” for defending our communities, even though Malcolm X describes us as “the most disrespected, unprotected and neglected people in America.”
 It’s so unfortunate that we live in a world where we have to prove to people that we’re not the epitome of these negative labels when we refuse to subdue, sugarcoat and weaken our message.

-Uplifting marginalized voices are so important for this movement, because we shed light onto how gun violence disproportionately affects women, the LGBTQ+ community and the Black community.
-As advocates in Richmond, Virginia, the former capital of the Confederacy, we need to come to terms with our history.
-This country was built on the genocide of Native Americans and the continuous exploitation of Black women and girls whether it’s domestic violence, sexual violence, police brutality and other forms of gun violence, and the thing that is so devastating about it is how it’s something that’s rarely ever discussed.
+Uplifting marginalized voices is so important for this movement, because we shed light onto how gun violence disproportionately affects women, the LGBTQ+ community and the Black community.
+In the former capital of the Confederacy, we need to come to terms with our history.
+This country was built on the genocide and continuous exploitation of Native Americans and the continuous exploitation of Black women and girls whether it’s domestic violence, sexual violence, police violence and forms of gun violence, and the thing that is so devastating about it is how it’s something that’s rarely ever discussed.

-When Black girls exercise their first amendment right and direct attention to how gun violence affects the Black female community, not only are we labeled as “divisive”, and “belligerent”, but we are also criminalized by our schools.
+When Black girls speak up for themselves and direct attention to how gun violence affects the Black community, not only are we labeled as “divisive” and “belligerent,” but we are also criminalized by learning environments.
 According to a study by Georgetown Law Center on Poverty and Inequality, Black girls are three times more likely than white girls to experience the school-to-prison pipeline and 20% more likely to be charged with a crime.
-Black girls have been “Calling B.S” for quite some time and have put their lives on the line to combat gun violence in their communities.
+Black girls have been “Calling B.S” for quite some time, and have put their lives on the line to combat gun violence in their communities.
 It is about time that Black girls are prioritized in this dialogue and action surrounding gun violence prevention.

 Stephanie Younger is a 15-year-old writer based in Central Virginia.